jump-dev/JuMP.jl/docs/src/solutions.md

 MOI.TerminationStatus
 ```

+TODO test these strings

 ## Primal and Dual Statuses

+These statuses indicate what kind of result is available to be queried
+with [`JuMP.value`](@ref) and [`JuMP.dual`](@ref).
+Its possible that no result
+is available to be queried.
-We can obtain these statuses by callin the following functions on our model `model`:
+We can obtain these statuses by calling the following functions on our model `model`:
 ```julia
 JuMP.primal_status(model)
 JuMP.dual_status(model)
 ```

 Both will return an instance of the `MOI.ResultStatusCode` `enum`.
-All the possible outcome can be seen by calling help:
+All the possible outcomes can be seen by calling help:
 ```julia
 ?MOI.ResultStatusCode
 ```